 With a reputation as one of the leading digital security and forensic groups in world, the ECU Security Research Institute has emerged as one of ECU’s most vital research groups.
 We offer a range of investigating study areas that deliver immediate and high impact outcomes in the areas of computer and digital forensics, network and wireless security, information warfare, physical security, risk management and aviation security.

-At ECU, we are well placed to provide multidisciplinary security science research with significant security expertise in the domains for digital and physical security together with expertise in the disciplines of law, psychology, biology, engineering, medicine and emergency management.
+At ECU, we are well placed to provide multidisciplinary security science research with significant security expertise in the domains of cyber security, critical infrastructure security, human security and digital forensics.
+We draw also on expertise from law, psychology, engineering and emergency management.

 The ECU Security Research Institute has a significant support infrastructure and skilled technical support base.
 This mix of technological backup and support experience has produced a productive research team that prides itself on quality and timely output.